qiaochen/LLM_RAG_papers/README.md

 	- In a more specific sense, instruct tuning may be used to only adapt the base LLMs to a single NLP task, e.g. question answering.
 	- Generated tokens for answers are compared with ground-truth for measuring losses and updating model parameters.

-Note, the purposes of plain fine tuning and instruct tuning are different, but any fine tuning would likely result in the model forgetting its token co-occurrence patterns (which encodes world knowledge)
+Note, both plain fine tuning and instruct tuning may result in a LLM forgetting its previous captured token co-occurrence patterns (which encodes world knowledge).
+Plain fine-tuning break the pa

 - Retrieval-augmented generation (RAG):
 	-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NjEzOTE2NTUsNzI3NDk4MDgzLC01Mz
+eyJoaXN0b3J5IjpbNzY2NzUzMjY2LDcyNzQ5ODA4MywtNTM3MD
-cwNjU1NzcsLTQwMjEwODE3LC0xNjI3NDI4NywxODc4MDE1NzU2
+Y1NTc3LC00MDIxMDgxNywtMTYyNzQyODcsMTg3ODAxNTc1Niwt
-LC0yMDg4NzQ2NjEyXX0=
+MjA4ODc0NjYxMl19
 -->